-Moreover, from experience with lengthy National Labor Relations Board proceedings, AIA member companies believe the Administration bill's enforcement procedure promises to provide faster action than would the procedures of S. 2453 which call for a full hearing, a cease and desist order, followed by a petition to the appropriate court of appeals for enforcement.
+Moreover, from experience with lengthy National Labor Relations Board proceedings, AIA member companies believe the Administration bill's enforcement procedure promises to provide faster action than would the procedures of S. 2453 which call for a full hearing, a cease and desist order, followed conciliation.

-Finally, the federal court decisions would soon develop a set of precedents enhancing the possibilities of achieving compliance through informal means of conciliation.
+Finally, the federal court decisions would soon develop a set of precedents enhancing the possibilities of achieving compliance through informal means of

-Because court rulings are more likely to be acceptable to the parties involved, and because all of the foregoing factors would contribute markedly to fairer and more equitable handling of discrimination cases, such qualitative upgrading of procedures would benefit most the person for whom the program is designed, i.e., the minority worker.
+Because court rulings are more likely to be acceptable to the parties involved. and because all of the foregoing factors would contribute markedly to fairer and more equitable handling of discrimination cases, such qualitative upgrading of procedures would benefit most the person for whom the program is designed, i.e., the minority worker.